Paihia

 Nearby to the north is the historic settlement of Waitangi, and the residential and commercial area of Haruru Falls is to the west.
 The port and township of Opua, and the small settlement of Te Haumi, lie to the south.

 History and culture

 Origin of the Name

 The origin of the name "Paihia" is unclear.
 A popular attribution, most likely apocryphal, is that when Reverend Henry Williams first arrived in the Bay of Islands searching for a location for his mission station, he told his Māori guide, "Pai here," meaning "Good here," as his Māori vocabulary was limited.

 European settlement

-Henry Williams and his wife Marianne settled in Paihia in 1823 and built the first church there the same year.
-William Williams and his wife Jane joined the Paihia mission in 1826.
+CMS missionary Henry Williams and his wife Marianne settled in Paihia in 1823 and built the first church there the same year.
+His brother, William Williams and his wife Jane joined the Paihia mission in 1826.
 Bishop William Grant Broughton (the first and only Bishop of Australia) visited the Paihia mission in 1838 and performed several firsts in New Zealand including the first Confirmation and Ordination ceremonies.